valtimo-platform/valtimo-documentation/using-valtimo/form-flow/create-custom-compotent.md

 # Creating a custom form flow component

-Sometimes it isn't possible to capture the requirements for a form in Form.io.
+Sometimes it is not possible to capture the requirements for a form in Form.io.
 In cases like this you can create a custom front-end component.

 Any Angular component can be used as a step in a form flow.
 Handling the form needs to be done in the component